raphaelw/multiband-filterbank/README.md

 * Filter order
 * Stopband attenuation

-*The library also contains a basic Up-/Downsampler.
+*The project also contains a basic Up-/Downsampler.
 See `Resampling.hpp`*

 ## Details
 Implements a filterbank that is allpass complementary meaning that it has a flat frequency response with some unnoticable phase distortion.